 Unless exempted, each student must pass all portions of the State-mandated assessment test as a requirement for graduation.
-The test will be administered twice a year until the student passes all parts of the test.
-Students are only required to retake those parts of the test they have not yet passed.
 While the School District does schedule make-up dates for testing, students should avoid unnecessary absences.

 Additional group tests are given to students to monitor progress and determine educational mastery levels.
 These tests help the staff determine instructional needs.